FloofyPlasma/OS-Notes/content/Phase 1/Real Mode.md

 *[[Roadmap|Back to roadmap.]]*

 Real Mode[^1] is the first operating mode the CPU uses after booting.
 While in Real Mode, the CPU is limited up to 1 MB of memory.
 There is also no memory protection, so faulty programs can freely overwrite any part of memory, including other programs or the OS itself.
 There is no separation between user-space and kernel-space memory.
+The main way of talking to the hardware while in Real Mode is by using [[BIOS Interrupts]].

 Memory is accessed using segmentation[^2] using a segment:offset system.
 Real Mode does not support multitasking or virtual memory.
 The CPU simply executes one program at a time and lacks the mechanisms to switch between processes safely.